CBD FAQs: Learn more About CBD Products

 How safe are your hemp extracts?
 Are there negative side effects?

 Hemp is considered to be generally safe.
 Any side effects we have seen or heard about from our products are typically not considered negative.
 However, we can’t rule the possibility out.
-Our customers report feeling calmer and sleeping better as an unexpected side effect.
+Our customers report feeling calmer and sleeping better as an unexpected side effect when using our extracts.

 Why do people use Hemp Extracts and CBD?
 What are the benefits and uses of CBD?